ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

 - **FastAPI**: Modern Python web framework for building APIs
 - **GDPR (General Data Protection Regulation)**: EU regulation on data protection and privacy
 - **JWT (JSON Web Token)**: Compact, URL-safe means of representing claims to be transferred between parties
+- **MVC (Maximum Voluntary Contraction)**: The maximum force output of a muscle during voluntary contraction
 - **OpenFeasyo**: Software platform for creating rehabilitation games
+- **Pennation Angle**: The angle at which muscle fibers are arranged relative to the line of action of the muscle
 - **PostgreSQL**: Open-source relational database system
 - **Pseudonymization**: Processing personal data so it can no longer be attributed to a specific data subject without additional information
 - **PWA (Progressive Web App)**: Web application that functions like a native app
+- **RCT (Randomized Controlled Trial)**: Study design where participants are randomly allocated to intervention or control groups
 - **RLS (Row-Level Security)**: Security feature in PostgreSQL that restricts which rows users can access
+- **Sarcopenia**: Loss of skeletal muscle mass and strength as a result of aging
+- **SPSS**: Statistical Package for the Social Sciences, software for statistical analysis
 - **Supabase**: Open-source Firebase alternative providing database, authentication, and storage services
+- **USE Questionnaire**: Usefulness, Satisfaction, and Ease of use questionnaire for evaluating user experience
 - **Vue.js**: Progressive JavaScript framework for building user interfaces